johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 - Changes are indicated with icons (up/down arrows) and percentage differences.

 ### 3.4.
 Interacting with the Dashboard

+- The dashboard now displays sample data when no CSV file is uploaded.

 - **Refresh:** Click the "Refresh" button in the header to clear current data and start over (e.g., to upload a new file).
 - **Export:** Click the "Export" button to download the currently processed and aggregated dashboard metrics as a CSV file.